canvastack/posmidev/README.md

 ## License

-This project is proprietary software developed by Canvastack.
+This project is proprietary software developed by CanvaStack.